-Co-morbidity Is the presence of one or more additional disorder(or diseases) co-occurrence with a primary disease or disorder.
+Co-morbidity Is the presence of one or more additional disorder (or diseases) co-occurrence with a primary disease or disorder.
 The disorder may also be a behavioural or mental disorder

 Prevalence of multimorbidity was estimated as 37.1% of surveyed patients, 29.0% of people who attended a GP in 2005, and 25.5% of the Australian population.
 Prevalence and complexity (number of domains present) increased with age: 83.2% of surveyed patients aged 75 years or older had multimorbidity, 58.2% had morbidity in three or more domains, and 33.4% in four or more.
 Prevalence of multimorbidity did not differ between the sexes.
 The most common morbidity combinations were arthritis/chronic back pain + vascular disease (15.0% of sample), a psychological problem + vascular disease (10.6%) and arthritis/chronic back pain + a psychological problem (10.6%).
 We estimate that 10.6% of people attending a GP in 2005 and 9.3% of the population have arthritis/chronic back pain + vascular disease (± other morbidity types studied), and this group accounted for about 15.2 million Medicare-claimed general practice encounters in 2005.
-Helena C Britt, Christopher M Harrison, Graeme C Miller and Stephanie A Knox Med J Aust 2008; 189 (2): 72-77
+Helena C Britt, Christopher M Harrison, Graeme C Miller and Stephanie A Knox Med J Aus.
+2008; 189 (2): 72-77

 General practitioners care for patients of all ages but probably half of adults have 3 or more disease.
 (Multi-morbidity) The different patterns of these conditions produce cumulative effects on each other.
 Multi-morbidity is associated with higher rates of adverse effects of treatment and interventions (US Association of Geriatrics)